usefulalgorithm/usefulalgorithm/README.md

 <details>
 <summary>Albums I've been listening to recently:</summary>

+- _End of the Middle_, by Richard Dawson
 - _Decide Which Way The Eyes Are Looking_, by Lina Tullgren
-- _End of the Middle_, by Richard Dawson
 - _Ballads of Harry Houdini_, by Papa M
 - _HEAL_, by Pavel Milyakov, Lucas Dupuy
 - _2020_, by Richard Dawson
 - _Muuntautuja_, by Oranssi Pazuzu
 - _Umbilical_, by Thou
-- _The Deer Are Small And The Rabbits Are Big_, by Laura Cannell, Lori Goldston

 </details>